danm0e/react-training-presentation/slides/3-0-React/0-1-Intro-React.md

 ```

 Note:
-The onClick event attribute is a common way to handle click events.
+The onClick event attribute is a common way to handle click events
-- React supports a range of event attributes, such as onChange for input changes and onSubmit for form submissions.
+- React supports a range of event attributes, such as onChange and onSubmit for input changes and form submissions
-- Understanding these attributes is crucial for building interactive user interfaces.
+- It's really important to understand these for building interactive user interfaces
-- React uses camelCase for event names, such as onClick instead of onclick.
+- The camelCase convention is used for event names, such as onClick instead of onclick
-- Event handlers receive synthetic events with properties like target and currentTarget.
+- Event handlers receive synthetic events with properties like target and currentTarget

 ---